seandelaney/Template_Info/README.md

 <br>
 <strong>CHANGE LOG</strong>

+v1.0.2 - Fixed an issue where template_group_name was never being set.
+Also added some 404 love.

 v1.0.1 - Fixed an issue where URI's where not matching due to a leading slash missing.

 v1.0.0 - Initial release